 I wish I was an artist who could paint any image that I wanted to by hand.
 I’m pretty sure that even if I took classes, that is not something that I could easily do.
 You’ve either got it or you don’t!

-That is exactly what I did to create this fun fishing lure coat rack.
+I’ll show you exactly how to transfer images to wood like I did in making this fun fishing lure coat rack.

-5. I found my image from Microsoft Word.
+Before I show you how to transfer images to wood, you need to find and print your image to use.
+I found my image from Microsoft Word.
 I opened up a new document and clicked on insert and then clip art.
 Since I wanted something rustic and for our fishing cabin, I searched on fishing lures.
+It would go well with the rest of our fishing decor.
 There were several graphics to choose from and I chose a fairly simple one.
 Then, I simply double clicked it to put it in my document and then worked on resizing it to the size I wanted for my board.
 If I had wanted to add any words or more graphics, it would have been very easy to add right to my word document.

 *Another great place to search for graphics is from the Grapics Fairy.
 I especially love all of the vintage graphics and labels available on that site.